JuliaTesting/Aqua.jl/README.md

 ## Specifying Aqua version

-To avoid breaking test when updating Aqua.jl version, it is recommended to add version bound for Aqua.jl in `test/Project.toml`:
+To avoid breaking test when a new Aqua.jl version is released, it is recommended to add version bound for Aqua.jl in `test/Project.toml`:

 ```toml